 If you haven’t heard about the new collagen trend that is taking off and forming companies like Vital Proteins let me give you the complete rundown.
-A collagen rich diet is not a new thing and cultures around the world have been eating collagen rich diets for hundreds and thousands of years.
-Check out my post on foods we tried to pass of like we discovered to learn about the cultures who brought us our current food trends.
+A collagen-rich diet is not a new thing and cultures around the world have been eating collagen-rich diets for hundreds and thousands of years.
+Check out my post on foods we tried to pass off like we discovered, to learn about the cultures who brought us our current food trends.

 Adding extra collagen to your diet is easy.

-After losing some hair to my self induced alopecia areata I incorporated collagen to my diet on a regular and generous amount in the form of “bone broths.”
+After losing some hair to my self-induced alopecia areata I incorporated collagen into my diet in a regular and generous amount, in the form of “bone broths.”
 We now say bone broth but cultures call it soup people.
-Let’s get real about it.
-Any soup that has animal products or bones is likely going to be called bone broth.
+Let’s get real about it:) Any soup that has animal products or bones is likely going to be called bone broth.
 You aren’t re-inventing the health wheel you have just renamed it.

 Easy ways to add collagen to your diet: